As I look around at our world, I’m in awe.

 I turn around, recognizing the dirty-blonde hair and dimples.

 “How are you?”
 He plucks an orange flower from a patch of grass nearby and gives it to me.
 “I’ve been texting and calling.”

 Over my shoulder, Emilian lingers in the distance, waiting.

 When his card got declined on our first date, I had to pay for our dinner.
 Since he didn’t pay me back, I didn’t have enough to pay my school fees.

-If I don’t score a 300 on my placement test, payment is due immediately… I start my new job in two weeks, but it would take two more before I could pay the fees.
-The university would kick me out before then, and I’ll miss my trip to Synestia this summer because I’d be in class to make up for missing this semester!
+If I don’t score a 300 on my placement test the school fees are due immediately… I start my new job in two weeks, but it would take two more to get my paycheck to even pay the fees.
+The university would kick me out before then, and I’d miss my trip to Synestia this summer because I’d be in class to make up for missing this semester!